Jesse Wagstaff

 Jesse Kendall James Wagstaff (born 30 April 1986) is an Australian professional basketball player for the Perth Wildcats of the National Basketball League (NBL).
 After playing college basketball for the Metro State Roadrunners in the United States, he joined the Wildcats in 2009 and won Rookie of the Year and a championship in his first season in the NBL.
 He went on to earn NBL Best Sixth Man in 2012 and then won five more championships in 2014, 2016, 2017, 2019 and 2020.
+In November 2024, he played his 483rd game for the Wildcats, breaking the club's all-time games played record.
+He has also represented Australia in two Commonwealth Games including gold at Gold Coast 2018 and silver at Birmingham 2022.

 Early life and career

-Born and raised in Canberra, Wagstaff graduated from Radford College in 2003 and attended Australian National University in 2004–05.
-He represented Australia at the Oceania Youth Tournament in 2004 and averaged 19 points and eight rebounds per game.
-He also played semi-professionally during this time, playing in the Waratah League for the ACT Academy of Sport in 2004 and the Canberra Nationals in 2005.
+Wagstaff was born in Canberra, where he graduated from Radford College in 2003 and attended Australian National University in 2004–05.
+He represented Australia at the 2004 Oceania Youth Tournament, where he averaged 19 points and eight rebounds per game.
+During this period, he also played semi-professionally, competing in the Waratah League for the ACT Academy of Sport in 2004 and the Canberra Nationals in 2005.